 Prior to a lapse in appropriations, the Executive Directors of all bureaus are responsible for determining which of their positions are excepted and non-excepted and entering that information into the GEMS Furlough application.
-Even those Department entities that have funds and will operate under Chapter 1 must complete these processes in preparation for the possibility of a lapse in appropriations.
+This also pertains to Domestic Employees Teleworking Overseas (DETOs), who are considered domestic employees.
+It is the home bureau to which the staff member belons that will make the determination of a DETO's excepted vs. non-excepted status.
+Even those Department entities that have funds and will operate under Section C Chapter 1 must complete these processes in preparation for the possibility that available balances become insufficient to continue operations due to a lapse in appropriations.

 "Excepted" or "non-excepted" status depends exclusively on the duties of the position.
-In Department entities that have funds (Chapter 1), both excepted and non-excepted employees will continue working.
-In entities that do not have available balances (Chapter 2), only excepted employees will continue working.
+In Department entities that have funds (Section C Chapter 1), both excepted and non-excepted employees will continue working.
+In entities that do not have available balances (Section C, Chapter 2), only excepted employees will continue working.